B-750 in West Berlin and the Sculpture Boulevard

 West Berlin’s extensive arts and cultural programming during B-750 included three distinct series featuring art in public space.
 Two of the three series incited public and critical condemnation, and became a source of embarrassment for Governing Mayor Eberhard Diepgen.
 At issue was the use of public funds for sculptures and installations and the nature of the art on display.

 Many disgruntled West Berliners found the art ugly or simply “not art,” a waste of taxpayer dollars, and an undemocratic use of public space to serve elite tastes.
 As Barbara Straka, project leader for the Sculpture Boulevard series, observed, the hostile response “exposed a shockingly deep cleft between contemporary art and the public and revealed a previously unrecognized potential for resentment toward the work of contemporary artists.”
-Yet the episode also impelled West Berliners to work through the complicated relationship between artistic freedom, democracy, and state support for the arts in postwar Germany.
+Yet the episode also prompted West Berliners to work through the complicated relationship between artistic freedom, democracy, and state support for the arts in postwar Germany.

 Running along a four kilometer stretch of the Kurfurstendamm and Tauentzien Strasse from Rathenauer Platz to Wittenberg Platz at a cost of 1.8 million Deutschmarks, the Sculpture Boulevard series promised to transform the Kurfurstendamm into a “temporary museum.”
 Officially opening in April 1987, the series featured public sculptures from eight artists who either lived in West Berlin or had ties to the city.